 SENCO: requirements and qualifications

-Be clear which types of schools are required to appoint a special educational needs co-ordinator (SENCO), and what qualifications they'll need for the post.
+Be clear on which types of schools must appoint a special educational needs co-ordinator (SENCO), and what qualifications they need for the post.

 Contents